reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 - Paste the ARN of the default event bus in the `Automation` that you noted previously, something like `arn:aws:events:eu-west-1:123456789012:event-bus/default`
 - Select the radio button `Create a new role for this specific resource`
 - Click on the button `Next`
-- Add a neww tag, e.g., key `domain` and value `SustainablePersonalAccount`
+- Add a new tag, e.g., key `domain` and value `SustainablePersonalAccount`
 - Click on the button `Next`
 - Review the setup then click on button `Create rule`

 ## Step 7.
 Forward console logins to the Automation account <a id="step-7"></a>

 In some setup of CloudTrail the console logins are emitted on the default bus of the top-level account of the AWS Organization.
 In addition, these events are generated in the region where IAM Identity Center (previously, SSO) has been deployed.
 This region can be found from the settings of this service.
-Therefore the need to create an Eventbridge rule in the top-level account and in the SSO region to forward events to the default bus in the `Automation` account and in the region where you will deploy SPA.
+Therefore the need to create an EventBridge rule in the top-level account and in the SSO region to forward events to the default bus in the `Automation` account and in the region where you will deploy SPA.

 Following activities are related to this step: